Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Forts and CastlesRailroads & StreetcarsWar, US Civil.
 A significant historical year for this entry is 1862.

 Location.
 36° 36.508′ N, 83° 40.46′ W. Marker is near Middlesboro, Kentucky, in Bell County.
-Marker can be reached from Pinnacle View Road, 1.1 miles east of Old Wilderness Road (Kentucky Route 988), on the right when traveling east.
+It can be reached from Pinnacle View Road 1.1 miles east of Old Wilderness Road (Kentucky Route 988), on the right when traveling east.
 Marker is located in the Cumberland Gap National Historical Park.
 Touch for map.
 Marker is in this post office area: Middlesboro KY 40965, United States of America.
 Touch for directions.

 Two Armies, One Railroad Marker image.
 Click for full size.

-Photographed By Tom Bosse, August 13, 2022
+Photographed by Tom Bosse, August 13, 2022

 2. Two Armies, One Railroad Marker